Being a hybrid of the wild Asian Leopard cat, Bengals have certain specific requirements.

 Once your Bengal cat is used to the sight of the harness, you can start putting the harness on your Bengal.

-Your Bengal cat would hate it when you make it wear a harness for the first time.
+But let me tell you: your Bengal cat would hate it when you make it wear a harness for the first time.

-From experience, I’d say that the faster you put that harness on your Bengal cat, the better it is for the both of you.
+From experience, I’d say that the faster you put that harness on your Bengal cat, the better it is for both of you.

 Once the harness is on, just let it stay for not more than a minute and take it off.
 Once you do, give your Bengal cat a treat, so it knows that it did an excellent job.